slaveofcode/jkt/READ.md

 Then I do research and no one module is available to fit in with my case, so I built this one.

-**JKT** is a simple **Javascript** module when you need a structure for your JSON.
-It's just a simple parser to handle the types, JSON structure and provide a small helper to handle the data.
+**JKT** is a simple **Javascript** module to create a structure for your JSON.
+It's basically just a simple parser to handle property types, the structure and provide a small helper to handle the data.

 ### Prerequisites